 3. How do I fight allegations of failure to yield?

-How best to defend against CRS 42-4-703 charges depends on the available evidence, which typically includes surveillance video and eyewitnesses.
+How best to defend against CRS 42-4-703 charges depends on the available evidence, typically including surveillance video and eyewitnesses.
 But in general, four possible defense arguments are:

 - There was an emergency which made failing to yield the reasonable thing to do.
 (An example may be making way for an emergency vehicle or eluding a falling tree branch, as long as the defendant did exercise due care otherwise.)